microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 python3 hello_matmul_generator.py
 ```

 As we run the script, you should see a header file `hello_matmul.hat` and some object files (such as `hello_matmul.obj` or `hello_matmul.o`).
 The `.hat` file format is described [here](https://github.com/microsoft/hat).
-In Accera, we call these files the "HAT package".
+In Accera, we call these files the "HAT Package".

 #### Runner code

-Let's now see how we can call our MatMul implementation from the Hat package.
+Let's now see how we can call our MatMul implementation from the HAT package.

 Create a file called `hello_matmul_runner.cpp` with the code below.
 You can find it [here](hello_matmul/hello_matmul_runner.cpp).